cgosmeyer/mkpypkg/README.md

 ## To reorganize an existing directory into Python package

 	1. Locate the directory of Python files you wish to organize into a package.
 	The package name will assumed to be that of the base directory.

 	2. Run `/scripts/mk_reorg.py`:

 		python mk_reorg.py --l '/path/to/your/dir'

 	3. The organization should match that of the example above.
 	This script is only meant to get you part-way there, so be sure to check that all the files are where you expect!

 ## To retain a nice Python package structure

-	1. Write your modules in the subdirectory `your-dir`. *No scripts (command-line run Python files) should be in this subdirectory!* This subdirectory can have sub-sub-directories (and all levels need to contain an `__init__.py`!).
+	1. Write your modules in the subdirectory `your-dir`. *No scripts (command- line run Python files) should be in this subdirectory!* This subdirectory can have sub-sub-directories (and all levels need to contain an `__init__.py`!).
 	Use whatever organization works best for your code.

 	For instance, the following structure